-Staff Analysis: The site is not located within an Urban Growth Area and would not materially affect the adequacy or availably of urban facilities and services (see Staff Analysis in Section B.1.a.).
+Staff Analysis: The site is not located within an Urban Growth Area and will not materially affect the adequacy or availably of urban facilities and services (see Staff Analysis in Section F.1.c.).

 Staff Analysis: Staff reviewed and determined the amendment is consistent with the Growth Management Act (GMA) (RCW 36.70A), Kitsap County-wide Planning Policies, state and local laws, and other applicable inter-jurisdictional policies and agreements.